Animal (Troye Sivan song)

-"Animal" is a song by Australian singer and songwriter Troye Sivan.
+"Animal" is a song by Australian singer-songwriter Troye Sivan.
 It was written by Sivan, Ariel Rechtshaid, Leland, Jam City, Allie X, Bram Inscore and Josiah Sherman, with production primarily handled by Leland, The Haxan Cloak and Rechtshaid, the latter of whom also worked on "The Good Side".
-The song was released on 9 August 2018 by EMI Music Australia, as the fifth single from Sivan's second studio album, Bloom (2018).
+The song was released on 9 August 2018 by EMI Music Australia, as the fifth and final single from Sivan's second studio album, Bloom (2018).

 Background and release

 Sivan teased the song via Twitter a day in advance of its release.
 In the short teaser trailer he posted, a silhouetted figure can be seen making hand motions to the background music, before a series of videos of Sivan and his boyfriend Jacob Bixenman is shown.
 The song's title then flashes on the screen, with release details appearing in a smaller font below.
 Sivan captioned the obscure teaser: "Last song before the album.
 Here we go kiddos!"
 Shortly before the song's release, he teased clips of the song being performed live, describing the song in one of the tweets: "'Animal' is one of my fave songs I've ever written.
 I wanted to make an epic, timeless love song about how whipped I am."
 He premiered the song for media and industry executives at the Capitol Records Congress a day before its commercial release.